 The good bacteria you have accumulated over the summer months will have been affected due to the cold weather conditions over the winter period.

-t is encouraged to use a biological boost to your filter media, such as PURE+ Filter Start Gel which should be added once your fish start to feed again.
+Therefore it is encouraged to use a biological boost to your filter media, such as PURE+ Filter Start Gel which should be added once your fish start to feed again.

-ensure that the ammonia and nitrite do not spike during this time, keeping your fish healthy.
+The PURE+ Filter Start Gel will ensure that the ammonia and nitrite do not spike during this time, keeping your fish healthy.

 PURE+ Filter Start Gel can be used after each clean if necessary.